Giuseppetm/Giuseppetm/README.md

 I have worked in multiple contexts such as clinical, industrial, and e-commerce-related fields.

-My passion for development led me to create one of the most advanced university websites in Italy ([studentiunimi.it](https://studentiunimi.it/)), with an average of 10,000 monthly visitors.
+My passion for development led me to create one of the most advanced university websites in Italy ([studentiunimi.it](https://studentiunimi.it/)).
 I contribute daily to make communication between students at the University of Milan easier and to make groups, services, and many other resources available.

 All the personal projects I have created so far are open-source.